josephg/egwalker-paper/reg-text.typ

 In CRDTs, each event is first translated into operations that use unique IDs instead of indexes, and then these operations are applied to a data structure that reflects all of the operations seen so far (both concurrent operations and those that happened before).
 In order to update the text editor, these updates to the CRDT's internal structure need to be translated back into index-based insertions and deletions.
-Many CRDT papers elide this translation from unique IDs back to indexes, but it is important for practical applications:
+Many CRDT papers elide this translation from unique IDs back to indexes, but it is important for practical applications. // - such as updating specialised buffers inside text editors, and updating user cursor positions.

+// Seph: If we want to cut down on the length of the paper, we could probably remove this.

-- Text editors use specialised data structures such as piece trees @vscode-buffer to efficiently edit large documents, and integrating with these structures requires index-based operations.
+// - Text editors use specialised data structures such as piece trees @vscode-buffer to efficiently edit large documents, and integrating with these structures requires index-based operations.
 Incrementally updating these structures also enables syntax highlighting without having to repeatedly parse the whole file on every keystroke.
-- The user's cursor position in a document can be represented as an index; if another user changes text earlier in the document, index-based operations make it easy to update the cursor so that it remains in the correct position relative to the surrounding text.
+// - The user's cursor position in a document can be represented as an index; if another user changes text earlier in the document, index-based operations make it easy to update the cursor so that it remains in the correct position relative to the surrounding text.

 Thus, regardless of whether the OT or the CRDT approach is used, a collaborative editing algorithm can be boiled down to an incremental update to an event graph: given an event to be added to an existing event graph, return the (index-based) operation that must be applied to the current document state so that the resulting document is identical to replaying the entire event graph including the new event.

+// (seph): ^-- this is a very bold statement.

 = The Event Graph Walker algorithm